OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/contributing_inputs.rst

 **3. Create and work off of a remote branch**

-You can create a remote branch that will allow you to make changes to the repository (e.g. adding new files) without the changes immediately affecting the main reporitory.
+You can create a remote branch that will allow you to make changes to the repository (e.g. adding new files) without the changes immediately affecting the main branch.

 .. code-block:: bash